Security-Onion-Solutions/securityonion-docs/Wazuh.rst

 Additionally, you may want to:

--  `Configure OSSEC to send email notification(s) <https://github.com/Security-Onion-Solutions/security-onion/wiki/Email#how-do-i-configure-ossec-to-send-emails>`__
+-  `Configure Wazuh to send email notification(s) <https://github.com/Security-Onion-Solutions/security-onion/wiki/Email#how-do-i-configure-ossec-to-send-emails>`__

--  `Send OSSEC logs to an external syslog collector <https://github.com/Security-Onion-Solutions/security-onion/wiki/ThirdPartyIntegration#how-do-i-send-bro-and-ossec-logs-to-an-external-syslog-collector>`__
+-  `Send Wazuh logs to an external syslog collector <https://github.com/Security-Onion-Solutions/security-onion/wiki/ThirdPartyIntegration#how-do-i-send-bro-and-ossec-logs-to-an-external-syslog-collector>`__

 | For more information about Wazuh, please see: